aldebaro/dsp-projects/signal_compression/README.md

 # Project guidelines

-The guidelines can be found at file:
+The guidelines can be found at the provided file.

 # Installation